Podia Review: Is It Worth Buying?

 Podia vs Kajabi

 I see people recommend Kajabi over Podia but personally, I feel that’s ridiculous.
-Not only Kajabi costs more than 5 times what Podia costs, but it’s also limited in terms of features even at such a high price.
+Not only Kajabi cost more than 5 times what Podia costs, but it’s also limited in terms of features even at such a high price.

 You should only consider Kajabi if you already have a successful online course business and want to move to a new platform.
-For people who are starting out, Podia is a way better and affordable option.
+For people who are starting out, Podia is a way better and more affordable option.